panyam/pcachapter/src/sensorscope/gcp/README.md

   }'
 ```

-This simulates Maya's exact use case: analyzing a downtown coffee shop's sensors to identify the 3 most critical measurements.
+This simulates Sita's exact use case: analyzing a downtown coffee shop's sensors to identify the 3 most critical measurements.

 ### File-Based Sensor Data (Test 3: Production Workflow)

-This test demonstrates Maya's production workflow where sensor data is uploaded to Google Cloud Storage and processed by the Cloud Function.
+This test demonstrates Sita's production workflow where sensor data is uploaded to Google Cloud Storage and processed by the Cloud Function.

 #### Step 1: Generate Sample Datasets